osstotalsoft/rocket-webapp-components/README.md

 ![Core](src/assets/img/Items.png)

-> We'd like to introduce you to this standardized collection of Material-UI component wrappers that will help you create neat and friendly web ineterfaces.
+> We'd like to introduce you to this standardized collection of Material-UI component wrappers that will help you create neat and friendly web interfaces.
 This great library stores all the components in a well-organized, neat and consistent manner. :sunglasses:

 ## Installation
 Bit components are stored on the bit registry located in https://bit.dev/totalsoft/react-mui.